 Did you know that mobile usage has officially outpaced desktop usage?

-Data from a comScore report indicates that since 2014, there are more mobile users than desktop users — and that number is steadily increasing.
+Data from Statcounter indicates that since 2016, there are more mobile users than desktop users — and that number is steadily increasing.
 It makes sense, too — everywhere you go, people are on their mobile devices.

 When it comes to advertising, this means mobile has to be part of your strategy.
 Without it, you’re missing a huge audience — and you’re not catering to the average user.